-• Chicago-the city passed an ordinance banning retaliation against employees for staying home from work for certain COVID-19-related reasons, including caring for others with COVID-19.
-The law provides employees with a private right of action for violations, allowing damages of three times the wages the employee would have earned and attorneys fees, in addition to other enforcement actions.
+Chicago-the city passed an ordinance banning retaliation against employees for staying home from work for certain COVID-19-related reasons, including caring for others with COVID-19.
+The law provides employees with a private right of action for violations, allowing damages of three times the wages the employee would have earned and attorneys' fees, in addition to other enforcement actions.
 The ordinance took effect on May 20, 2020.
+The city has issued FAQs on the ordinance.